 Derek, Stefan and Shaun were two years ahead of Eric in school.
 Stefan would eventually get interested in football and play the sport at South Newton High School.
 In his high school years, McGrath played on the school’s golf team.

-Ron Watt said he and Stefan’s father, Tom, a Newton County automobile dealer, are friends to this day.
+Ron Watt said he and Stefan’s father, Tom, a Newton County automobile dealer, were longtime friends.
 “He comes out and we visit every day.”

 In fact, a few days before doing his interview for this story, Ron said he and Tom were conversing, and the subject of Eric and Stefan’s roller-blading came up.
 Ron said Tom mentioned that he possesses video recordings of the boys enjoying the quarter-pipe course and ramp when they were children.